Skip to main content

 5.2.3 NON-DAILY BASED PLANNED PRODUCTION OUTPUT

 One possible scenario is that production planning is not done on a daily basis.
-The planned production output is determined by a production order whose estimated date of completion does not necessarily matches with the real completion date of the produced items.
+The planned production output is determined by a production order whose estimated date of completion does not necessarily match with the real completion date of the produced items.
 The example below shows a scenario where the complete production order of a supplier equals to a total of 45 items planned to be finished on the third day.
 However, in reality, the production will already start on the first day and will only be finished on day three.

 • in total 45 items are planned as production output for the third day